June 6th & 7th 2018

 The workshop was open to everyone interested in the field and its participants gained insight in the U4IoT end-user engagement tools and support services for the LSP projects in the IoT-LSP programme.
 U4IoT experts were enabled to learn more about the end-user engagement experiences of the IoT-LSPs.
 Findings will amongst others be implemented in customised end-user engagement action plans for each of the five IoT-LSPs.

-Besides the workshops held during the IoT Week 2018 in Bilbao, U4IoT conducted interviews with representatives of each IoT-LSP project.
+Next to the workshops held during the IoT Week 2018 in Bilbao, U4IoT conducted interviews with representatives of each IoT-LSP project.
 Both the workshop and interview results are used to evaluate and further optimise the U4IoT tools and support services.